braze-inc/braze-docs/_docs/_api/objects_filters/messaging/email_object.md

   "subject": (optional, string),
-  "from": (required, valid email address in the format "Display Name <email@address.com>"), "reply_to": (optional, valid email address in the format "email@address.com" - defaults to your app group's default reply to if not set) - use "NO_REPLY_TO" to set reply-to address to null, "bcc": (optional, one of the BCC addresses defined in your app group's email settings) If provided and the BCC feature is enabled for your account, this address will get added to your outbound message as a BCC address.
-  "body": (required unless email_template_id is given, valid HTML), "plaintext_body": (optional, valid plaintext, defaults to autogenerating plaintext from "body" when this is not set), "preheader": (optional*, string) Recommended length 50-100 characters.
-  "email_template_id": (optional, string) If provided, we will use the subject/body/should_inline_css values from the given email template UNLESS they are specified here, in which case we will override the provided template, "message_variation_id": (optional, string) used when providing a campaign_id to specify which message variation this message should be tracked under, "extras": (optional, valid Key-Value Hash), extra hash - for SendGrid customers, this will be passed to SendGrid as Unique Arguments,
+  "from": (required, valid email address in the format "Display Name <email@address.com>"), "reply_to": (optional, valid email address in the format "email@address.com" - defaults to your app group's default reply to if not set) - use "NO_REPLY_TO" to set reply-to address to null, "bcc": (optional, one of the BCC addresses defined in your app group's email settings) If provided and the BCC feature is enabled for your account, this address will get added to your outbound message as a BCC address, "body": (required unless email_template_id is given, valid HTML), "plaintext_body": (optional, valid plaintext, defaults to autogenerating plaintext from "body" when this is not set), "preheader": (optional*, string) Recommended length 50-100 characters, "email_template_id": (optional, string) If provided, we will use the subject/body/should_inline_css values from the given email template UNLESS they are specified here, in which case we will override the provided template, "message_variation_id": (optional, string) used when providing a campaign_id to specify which message variation this message should be tracked under, "extras": (optional, valid Key-Value Hash), extra hash - for SendGrid customers, this will be passed to SendGrid as Unique Arguments,